About

 Education

+I completed my Bachelor’s degree in Mechanical Engineering at Tennessee Technological University in 2013 including electives in Aerodynamics, Vibrations, and Alternative Fuels.
 I completed my Master's Degree in Naval Architecture & Marine Engineering at University of New Orleans in 2017, including classes in Project Management, Design of Fixed Platforms, Maritime Law, Systems Engineering and Human Factors.
 My thesis presented a feasibility study of the use of jetting technology from jack-up rigs to achieve cost-savings during offshore WTG monopile decommissioning.

 Accolades